rhahn28/the-forge-ai/README.md

 ## 🌟 What Makes The Forge Special?

 Unlike chatbots like ChatGPT or Claude that provide single responses, The Forge uses **Agentic AI**— specialized AI agents that collaborate, reason, and execute complex workflows.
 This is a major advaancement from conversational AI to **action-oriented AI systems**.
 Most commercially available AI is capable of such tasks, but the owners intentionally block agentic chaining.
+For example, ChatGPT does not natively offer a fully autonomous agentic AI system out-of-the-box like CrewAI, LangGraph, AutoGen, or OpenAgents.
+Instead, ChatGPT requires structured tools/functions to call based on user input thereby simulating multi-agent behavior, rather than supporting true agentic MCP enabled call.
+As of this writing, ChatGPT has adopted MCP protocols, but I have not explored this deeply.
+You can read more about MCP here https://github.com/modelcontextprotocol/modelcontextprotocol.

 ### What's the difference between Chatbot vs Agentic AI